hurricanemark/LocalWeather/README.md

 ### Run docker

 Note that Dockerfile exposes port 8080.
-This need to be forwarded to a port on your local machine.  i.e. LOCAL_PORT:CONTAINER_PORT for example  4321:8080
+This needs to be forwarded to a port on your local machine.  i.e. LOCAL_PORT:CONTAINER_PORT for example  4321:8080

 `docker run -p 4321:8080 bb89b0646be4`